roydegeest/rakwireless-docs/docs/wisgate/rak7246g/quickstart/configuring-the-gateway.md

 sudo gateway-config
 ```

-You will now then see a page like the following picture below
+You will see a page like the following picture below:

 <rk-img src="/assets/images/quick-start-guide/rak7246/gateway_id.png" width="100%" figure-number  = "1" caption="Config Options for the Gateway"/>